tansudasli/html-sandbox/README.md

 # html-sandbox
-This contains dummy 3 projects for practising purposes for HTML5, CSS3 and Bootstrap4.
+This contains 4 projects for practising purposes for HTML5, CSS3 and Bootstrap4.

 * **html-basics**: Just simple HTML and CSS3 basics.
 * **html-bootstrap-basics**: Just bootstrap4 w/ responsive and grid basics.